Adjective Clauses with Subject Relative Pronouns: What You Need to Know

 Question 4 of 10

-4. Which verb form is typically used in an adjective clause with a subject relative pronoun?
+4. Which of the following is an example of an adjective clause with a subject relative pronoun?

 Question 4 of 10